MinhHungPhan/aws-hands-on-labs/01-Amazon-EC2/02-associate/03-connect-to-ec2-in-a-private-subnet-using-session-manager/README.md

 ## How It Works?

-The following sequence diagram illustrates the process of managing an EC2 instance using AWS Systems Manager (SSM) through the AWS CLI.
-It demonstrates how a user initiates a session, how the request is routed through the SSM service and VPC endpoint, and how commands are executed on the EC2 instance via the SSM Agent.
+The sequence diagram below walks you through managing an EC2 instance using AWS Systems Manager (SSM) via the AWS CLI.
+It showcases how the EC2 instance, with the help of the SSM Agent, establishes and maintains an outbound HTTPS connection to the SSM service.
+You'll see the steps involved when a user initiates a session, how the request is seamlessly routed through the SSM service and VPC endpoint, and how commands are executed on the EC2 instance through the SSM Agent.
+This process ensures secure and efficient management of your EC2 instances without the need for inbound security group rules.

 ### Diagram

 ```mermaid
 sequenceDiagram

     participant User
     participant AWS CLI
     participant SSM Service